Total TimePrep: 25 min. Cook: 50 min.

 - 2 tablespoons minced fresh chives

 - Mix first 4 ingredients.
 Using a melon baller or 1-teaspoon measuring spoon, shape mixture into 12 balls.
 Freeze on a waxed paper-lined baking sheet until firm.
 Transfer to a freezer container; freeze up to 2 months.

 - In a 6-qt. stock pot, heat oil over medium heat; saute rutabagas, celery root, leeks and carrot 8 minutes.
 Add garlic; cook and stir for 2 minutes.
 Stir in stock, herbs, salt and pepper; bring to a boil.
 Reduce heat; simmer, covered, until vegetables are tender, 30-35 minutes.

-- Puree soup using an immersion blender.
-Or, cool slightly and puree soup in batches in a blender; return to pan.
+- Puree soup using an immersion blender, or cool slightly and puree in batches in a blender; return to pan.
 Stir in milk; heat through.
-Top servings with chives and herbed buttery spread balls.
-Yield: 12 servings (3-1/2 quarts).
+Top servings with chives and herbed margarine.